LibraMusic/LibraCore/README.md

 The current goal is to release LibraCore v0.1.0 by the end of 2025.

+> [!WARNING]
+> Until a stable v0.1.0 release is made, breaking changes can and will be made.
+Database migrations will not be provided until then.

 ## Setup Steps

 Before anything else, you need to set up the database.
 Install one of the following databases and follow its steps: